Python API

 - collectionbool, optional, default False.

-If True, returns a pandas DataFrame representing a subset of table rows that match or satisfy query.
+If True, returns a pandas DataFrame representing a subset of table rows that satisfy the query.

 dsi.update()